tubejay/tubejay.github.io/_pages/cube/method/NxNxN/original/3x3x3/method/Edges_First.md

 ## Corners

 ### [CFL : Corners of the First Layer](/cube/method/NxNxN/original/3x3x3/edges_first/cfl) {#cfl}

+- white not on U face
+- white on U face

 ### CLL : Corners of the Last Layer {#cll}